 HEPA stands for High Efficiency Particulate Air and a HEPA filter is one that meets a particular standard of air filtration.
 The Department of Energy in the USA defines a HEPA filter as one that can filter out 99.97% of all particles 0.3 microns in diameter or larger.
 In Europe there are a range of HEPA filter classes and some are less efficient (85%, 0.3 microns) than the US standard while others are more efficient (99.995%, 0.3 microns).
 The filters also have a maximum resistance to airflow which is often between about 250 to 325 pascals (unit for measuring pressure) at its nominal flow rate.
-This resistance is especially important in vacuum cleaners because if the filter resistance is too high it can effect the vacuum suction.
+This resistance is especially important in vacuum cleaners because if the filter resistance is too high it can affect the vacuum suction.
 A great website to visit to learn more about air cleaners in the home and HEPA filtration is the US Environmental Protection Agency.

 While HEPA filters are quite capable at removing small particles from the air, they do not filter out odors.
 In the case of vacuum cleaners some will have a HEPA filter with an activated carbon insert which will enable them to remove odors from the air.
 Odor removal is particularly popular in vacuum cleaners designed for households with pets.